emergencyindex/emergencyindex.com/README.md

 ---
 ## EmergencyINDEX

-You can use the [editor on GitHub](https://github.com/edwardsharp/alveol.us/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/edwardsharp/alveol.us/edit/master/README.md) to maintain and preview the content for this website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever someone commits to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the site (_limit of 10 builds an hour_).

 ### Markdown